Vluuks/AndroidPractice/Week1/Content.md

 Often the constructor is used to set the properties of the class to meaningful values.
 In this case we want to set the values of the name, the program the student is attending and the student number.
 The constructor of the class can be made with this in mind, allowing us to insert these values.

 To do this, we simply need to add the constructor method to the class definition.
-While the class before only contained the properties and the method `printInfo()` we can now adjust it to hold our constructor as well!
+While the class  only contained the properties and the method `printInfo()` before, we can now adjust it to hold our constructor as well!

         class Student {

             // Properties of the class
-            private String name;
+            public String name;
-            private String program;
+            public String program;
-            private int studentNumber;
+            public int studentNumber;

             // Constructor of the class
             public Student(String aName, String aProgram, int aStudentNumber) {